About me

 Research

-My PhD research builds upon the work I carried out during the second rotation of my MRes.
-As part of the Leigh Brown and Atkins research groups, I aim to use viral phylogenetics, epidemiology, and mathematical modelling to investigate the evolutionary dynamics of HIV-1 transmission networks in regional, national, and local epidemics, to ultimately inform the design and evaluation of HIV prevention interventions.
+My PhD research built upon the work I carried out during the second rotation of my MRes.
+As part of the Leigh Brown and Atkins research groups, I used viral phylogenetics, epidemiology, and statistical modelling to investigate the evolutionary dynamics of HIV-1 transmission networks in regional, national, and local epidemics, to ultimately inform the design and evaluation of HIV prevention interventions.

-Currently, I'm working on analysing HIV-1 sequences collected from persons who inject drugs (PWID) in Glasgow, Scotland, in an effort to update the analysis of the ongoing, local HIV outbreak amongst PWID.
-The work involves linking new cases (from 2022) with earlier ones, to see where current infections are coming from and locating hotspots of infection, as well as attempting to quantify the number of undetected, "missed infections" as a result of a COVID-19 sampling pause.
+In my final year, I worked on analysing HIV-1 sequences collected from people who inject drugs (PWID) in Glasgow, Scotland, in an effort to update the analysis of the ongoing, local HIV outbreak amongst PWID.
+The work involved linking new cases with earlier ones, to see where infections were coming from and locating hotspots of transmission, as well as attempting to quantify the number of undetected, "missed infections" as a result of a COVID-19 sampling pause.
+The work was used to directly inform public health decision making regarding control of the outbreak.

 Contact